Malawian past cabinets

 This is a list of past cabinets in Malawi that preceded the current cabinet of Malawi.

+Cabinet as of January 2022

+President Lazarus Chakwera's government as of January 2022, has 24 full ministers and 9 deputy ministers.
+Colleen Zamba is the current Secretary to the President and Cabinet.
+She replaced Zangazanga chikhosi after her appointment on 1 June 2022 The Secretary to the President and Cabinet is a civil service position which serves as head of the cabinet Secretariat.
+The Attorney General also attends cabinet as the chief legal advisor to government.
+Thabo Chakaka Nyirenda is the attorney general of Malawi.

 Cabinet of 2014

 Cabinet as of September 8, 2011

 On 19 August 2011, President Bingu wa Mutharika sacked his 42-member cabinet and took over all portfolios until further notice.

 He announced a new trimmed down cabinet on September 7, 2011, which was to be sworn in on September 8, 2011.

 Cabinet as of 19 August 2011

 On 19 August 2011, President Bingu wa Mutharika sacked his 42-member cabinet and took over all portfolios until further notice.

 Vice President Joyce Banda constitutionally remained the country's vice president, although she was expelled from the ruling Democratic Progressive Party in December 2010 (See DPP Party cabinet).

 Cabinet as of 9 August 2010

 The cabinet announced on 9 August 2010 was as follows:

 Cabinet as of 15 June 2009

 The cabinet that became effective on 15 June 2009 was: